History of Pomerania (1945–present): Polish part of Pomerania

-In 1980, Polish Pomeranian coastal cities, notably Gdańsk, became the place of birth for the anticommunist movement, Solidarity.
-Gdańsk become the capital for the Solidarity trade union.
+In 1980, Polish Pomeranian coastal cities played a leading role in the anti-communist movement.
+On 30 August 1980, first of the four August Agreements, which led to the first legalisation of the trade union Solidarity, was signed in Szczecin.
+Soon Gdańsk became the place of birth for Solidarity and the capital for the Solidarity trade union.
 In 1989 it was found that the border treaty with the Communist German Democratic Republic had one mistake, concerning the naval border.
 Subsequently, a new treaty was signed.

+In recent history, Polish Pomerania co-hosted various major international sports competitions, including the EuroBasket 2009, 2011 FIVB Volleyball World League, UEFA Euro 2012, 2013 Men's European Volleyball Championship, 2014 FIVB Volleyball Men's World Championship, 2016 European Men's Handball Championship, 2017 Men's European Volleyball Championship, 2021 Men's European Volleyball Championship, 2022 FIVB Volleyball Women's World Championship, 2023 World Men's Handball Championship and 2023 FIVB Volleyball Men's Nations League.

 German part of Pomerania

 In October 1990, after the GDR regime was overthrown by the peaceful Wende revolution of 1989, Mecklenburg-Vorpommern was reconstituted and joined the Federal Republic of Germany, with Vorpommern being a constituent region of the Bundesland with a special status, but not an administrative one.
 Since then, the region suffers from a population drain as mostly young people migrate to the West due to high unemployment rates.

 Pomerania euroregion

 The Pomerania euroregion was set up in 1995 as one of the euroregions, thought to connect regions divided between states of the European Union.
 The name EUROREGION POMERANIA is taken from the region of Pomerania, yet the euroregion is of a different shape than the historical region.
 It comprises German Western Pomerania and Uckermark, Polish Zachodniopomorskie, and Scania in Sweden.